-- Add the salsa ingredients to a small bowl and toss to combine.
+- Combine the salsa ingredients in a small bowl and toss.
 Can be made up to 3 days in advance by omitting the avocado and then adding it in right before serving.

 Easy Tomatillo Salsa Verde

-- 1 pound tomatillos, husk removed and rinsed to remove the sticky residue, then halved
+- 1 pound tomatillos, husk removed and rinsed to remove the sticky residue, and halved

 - 2 jalapeños